 - You can try different USB ports on your PC too.

-Step 9.
-Load the firmware file into Odin.
+Step 10.
+Load the firmware files into Odin.
 Click the AP button on Odin and the select the .tar.md5 file from above.
+See the screenshot below to find how the Odin window will look like after you have loaded the files.

-Step 10.
-Make sure Re-partition check box is NOT selected, under the Options tab.
-Don’t use PIT tab either.
-Go back to Log tab btw, it will show the progress when you hit start button in next step.
+Go back to the Log tab now, as it will show the progress of the firmware installation when you hit the start button in the next step.

 - If Odin gets stuck at setup connection, then you need to do this all again.
 Disconnect your device, close Odin, boot device into download mode again, open Odin, and then select the file and flash it again as said above.